PeterAfN/ClipboardHelperRegEx/README.md

 ## Why use Clipboard Helper RegEx
 - When repetative copying and pasting is needed between different programs in Windows.
 - When there is a need of automated manipulation of the copied text to the Clipboard.
-- Instead of having template texts on Notepad or another text editor, this program can have them easily selectable and easy to paste.
+- Instead of having template texts on Notepad or another text editor, this program can more easily select them and more easily paste them.

 ## How the program works
 ![Demo](demo/demo.gif)